farmera/sare_grant/spectral_indices.md

 #### Generating NDVI (and other spectral indices)

 Thus far we've discussed simple calculations applied to single image pixels.
 In practice, generating a vegetative index over an entire field or crop involves more effort.
-For example, in order to calculate NDVI over a captured image, one must first create and manipulate two separate images (pixel grids) each containing light from a separate bands or wavelengths.
-Thus, the NIR band is contained in one layer while the red is held in another.
-Manipulating each pixel, of each layer, according to a mathematical expression, produces a third layer which is the NDVI image itself.

 In addition to analyzing many pixels we need a way to efficiently separate individual bands of light as arrays.